Back to Blog

 These two options didn't quite make the cut, but they are still good options, especially for budget-conscious users.
 They're worth checking out for those A+ students who want to compare features for extra credit.

-Fattmerchant is a cloud-based application that works for businesses from small to large across various industries from ecommerce to healthcare.
-Aside from typical invoicing features, Fattmerchant lets users set tipping options and offers personalized receipts and invoices customized with a logo.
+Stax (formerly Fattmerchant) is a cloud-based application that works for businesses from small to large across various industries from ecommerce to healthcare.
+Aside from typical invoicing features, Stax lets users set tipping options and offers personalized receipts and invoices customized with a logo.

-For reporting, Fattmerchant offers detailed batch reports from their data analysis platform.
+For reporting, Stax offers detailed batch reports from their data analysis platform.
 It's available on a monthly subscription basis.

 Tipalti